gtk-rs/gtk/README.md

 You probably know but __Gtk+__ uses its own GObject system: inherited class and interface.

-To respect this design I follow a special design on __rgtk__:
+To respect this design, I follow a special design on __rgtk__:

 * Interface -> Implement them on a trait with only default methods.
 * Class -> Implement the construct on the class impl and other methods on a traits.
 * Sub-class -> Implement all the methods on the class.

-Exemple for GtkOrientable, GtkBox, GtkButtonBox:
+Example for GtkOrientable, GtkBox, GtkButtonBox:

-GtkOrientable is an interface with all the methods implemented as default method of the trait gtk::traits::Orientable.
+GtkOrientable is an interface with all methods implemented as default method of the trait gtk::traits::Orientable.

 GtkBox is a class with constructors implemented on the struct `gtk::Box`, and the other method as default methods of the trait `gtk::traits::Box`.
 So `gtk::Box` implements `gtk::traits::Orientable` and `gtk::traits::Box`.

 GtkButtonBox is a sub-class of GtkBox, the struct `gtk::ButtonBox` implements all the methods of GtkButtonBox and the traits `gtk::traits::Orientable` and `gtk::traits::Box`.

-Finally all the gtk widgets implement the trait gtk::traits::Widget.
+Finally, all the gtk widgets implement the trait gtk::traits::Widget.

 License
 =======